carlos-ortiz03/Routes-app/README.md

 - **Algorithm Development**: Improved skills in algorithm design by creating a solution for generating closed-loop routes with Mapbox.
 - **Monorepo Management**: Gained experience in handling complex deployments within a monorepo, including managing dependencies and configurations.
 - **REST API Development**: Developed a REST API in the backend to enable the frontend to access and interact with data stored in the MongoDB database.
-- **Collaboration**: Enhanced collaboration skills by working closely with a designer to ensure the user interface was both functional and aesthetically pleasing.
+- **Collaboration**: Enhanced collaboration skills by working closely with a designer.
+We prioritized features strategically to fit within the project’s timeline constraints, ensuring a well-rounded and user-friendly final product.